xiaoyifang/goldendict-ng/website/docs/howto/build_from_source.md

 ### macOS

-If you build in an IDE, then the created `goldendict-ng.app`  will be runnable from the IDE which set up necessary magics for you.
+If you build in an IDE, then the created `GoldenDict.app`  will be runnable from the IDE which set up necessary magics for you.

 To make the `.app` runnable elsewhere, you can run `cmake --install build_dir/` which will invoke macdeployqt, ad-hoc code signing and various other things.
 The produced app will end up in `build_dir/redist/goldendict-ng.app`